-The UP K22 is delivered with a stuff bag, compression bag and -strap, repair materials and this manual.
+The UP K23 is delivered with a stuff bag, compression bag and -strap, repair materials and this manual.
 The manual may also be downloaded from the UP website.
-Every K22 delivered has been minutely checked at the factory, and corresponds exactly to the certified wing.
+Every K23 delivered has been minutely checked at the factory, and corresponds exactly to the certified wing.

-BEWARE!
-Before the first flight the UP K22 must be inflated in the wind on a flat surface.
+the UP K23 must be inflated in the wind on a flat surface.
 An approved UP dealer should carry out the first flight before the wing is handed over to the end customer.